Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 SPC vinyl is the most pet-friendly hard flooring available for three reasons:

-1. Scratch resistance — a 20mil wear layer handles dog and cat claws without visible scratching under normal conditions
+- Scratch resistance — a 20 mil wear layer handles dog and cat claws without visible scratching under normal conditions.
+For households with multiple large dogs, the 27 mil flagship collection delivers even better long-term performance.

-2. 100% waterproof — pet accidents wipe clean with no staining or water damage to the floor or subfloor
+- 100% waterproof — pet accidents wipe clean with no staining or water damage to the floor or subfloor.

-3. Easy maintenance — SPC cleans with a damp mop and mild cleaner, no special products needed
+- Easy maintenance — SPC cleans with a damp mop and mild cleaner, no special products needed.

 Engineered hardwood will show scratch marks from large dogs within months.
 Laminate will swell if pet urine is not cleaned up immediately.
 SPC handles both problems without issue.